Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 After an arrest for a second driving under the influence charge, the stakes are high.
 Obtaining an experienced Tallahassee DUI Attorney early in your case may make a huge difference in how the case is resolved.

 Contact our office at (850) 681-7777 for any drunk driving offense in Tallahassee or any of the surrounding counties, including Quincy in Crawfordville in Wakulla County, Gadsden County, Monticello in Jefferson County, and Bristol in Liberty County.
+Contact us now for a free consultation with a lawyer.

 This article was last updated on Tuesday, August 2, 2016.